JrVerbiest/jrverbiest.github.io/README.md

 I am an electronic **engineer** with a demonstrated history of working in research and industry.
 In recent years I made a shift to data science and machine learning.
 I am working part-time (fixed term contract) as a **Senior Researcher** at Karel de Grote-Hogeschool on a project focused on machine learning at the Edge, [ML@E2dge](https://MLatE2dge.github.io).
 Besides, I work part-time (replacement contract, fixed term) as a **Technical Developer** at the research group Rehabilitation Research Center (REVAL), Faculty of Rehabilitation Sciences, Hasselt University.
 My main tasks as a developer are technical & engineering support, data wrangling, pre-processing, and signal processing.

-I am open to discussing new (research) projects in machine learning, Artificial Intelligence of Things (AIoT), Artificial Intelligence for healthcare and the use of machine learning in Smart Sensor-based (Health) Technology.
+I am open to discussing new (research) projects in machine learning, Artificial Intelligence for healthcare and the use of machine learning in Smart Sensor-based (Health) Technology.

 Skills: Data Science · Signal Processing · Machine Learning · Neural Networks · Python (Programming Language) · Pandas (Software) · TensorFlow · Keras